plausible/docs/docs/wordpress-integration.md

 There are several simple ways to integrate Plausible Analytics with your WordPress website.
 Let's take a look at them:

-## Option 1: Use the Plausible Analytics plugin
+## Recommended option: Use the Plausible Analytics plugin

-This is the way to integrate Plausible Analytics with your WordPress website if you want a nice Plausible Analytics configuration page directly in your WordPress dashboard.
+This is the recommended way to integrate Plausible Analytics with your WordPress website if you want a nice Plausible configuration page directly in your WordPress dashboard.

+You can install the plugins in the "**Plugins**" section in the left-hand side navigation within your WordPress dashboard.
+Click on "**Add New**" and in the search field in the top right, search for the name of the plugin.

 <img alt="Plausible Analytics plugin" src={useBaseUrl('img/plausible-analytics-wordpress-plugin.png')} />